Russian born Anatoly Golobokov is an architect jewellery designer, art and antiques collector and, above all, a unique Florentine Mosaic artist.

 Main subjects of Anatoly's works are religious themes, modem interpretation of Biblical stories, including traditional Orthodox icons.
 Many of these religious pieces have been blessed by the Russian Orthodox Church and have been included in a number of Churches as part of their interiors.

 Anatoly's mosaics are among private collections In Russia, Australia, United States, Japan and many other countries.
-His pieces have been given as gifts to former Presidents of Russian Federation (Putin and Yeltzin), Former Prime Ministers of Japan (Mr Mori and Mr Koidzumi), His Royal Highness Prince Phillip, The Duke of Edinburgh, AI Solzhenitsyn, as well as Olympic Swimming Champion Alexander Popov, Russian Patriarch Aleksei II and Russian Museum of St Petersburg, firms "Honda" and "Samsung" and other private collections.
+His pieces have been given as gifts to former Presidents of Russian Federation (Putin and Yeltzin), Former Prime Ministers of Japan (Mr Mori and Mr Koidzumi), His Royal Highness Prince Phillip, The Duke of Edinburgh, AI Solzhenitsyn, as well as Olympic Swimming Champion Alexander Popov, Russian Patriarch Aleksei II and Russian Museum of St Petersburg, firms "Honda" and "Samsung".

 Anatoly's work is highly valued due to its unique style, brilliant execution and special attention to the details of the faces.
 In each of his pieces he has put his heart and soul to breathe warmth into hard stones and bring them to life.
 His mosaics are incredibly valuable.The colours will never fade or go dull, there is no paint to crack or tall off, they are truly timeless and will survive through the centuries.